NiclasOlofsson/mode-manager-mcp/CONTRIBUTING.md

 ## Development Environment

-Hatch automatically creates and manages a virtual environment (`.venv`) in your project directory.
+uv creates and manages a virtual environment (`.venv`) in your project directory when you run `uv sync`.
 This environment:

-- Is automatically activated when you run `hatch run` commands
+- Is used automatically when you run commands via `uv run`
 - Contains all project dependencies and development tools
-- Is recreated if you delete it or if dependencies change
+- Can be recreated by re-running `uv sync` if dependencies change
-- Can be entered manually with `hatch shell`
+- Can be entered manually if preferred (see Environment Management above)

 ## Quick Reference